January 21, 2026

 Henry-Ford-Charcoal

 The side business of Henry Ford Charcoal almost never happened.
 After two failed attempts at establishing an auto company, Henry Ford founded the Ford Motor Company on June 16, 1903.
-It was only seven years before Ford Motor’s founding that Henry had completed the development of his horseless carriage that he dubbed the Quadricycle, which spurred the Detroit Automobile Company’s formation in 1899.
-In 1901 a company reorganization yielded the Henry Ford Company.
+It was only seven years before Ford Motor’s founding that Henry had completed the development of his horseless carriage, which he dubbed the Quadricycle, which spurred the Detroit Automobile Company’s formation in 1899.
+In 1901, a company reorganization led to the formation of the Henry Ford Company.
 However, within a year, disputes with investors forced Ford to leave.

 How Did Henry Ford Come to Manufacture Charcoal?